texstudio-org/texstudio/utilities/manual/source/configuration.md

-There is no difference between commands defined as command on the command config page, commands defined as build on the build config page, or commands defined as user commands.
+There is no difference between commands defined as command on the command config page, commands defined as build on the build config page, or commands defined as user command.
 They are just separated in the GUI to simplify the interface.

-This also means that you can change every command as you want, ignoring its old definition (you could even change its id, when editing the ini file.).
+This also means that you can change every command as you want, ignoring its old definition (you could even change its id, when editing the ini file).

 There are however three always defined internal commands, which can only be called and not modified: